-His recommendation against grains and all starchy root vegetables (tubers) goes against discoveries of grains in the ashes of some of the most primitive humans and widespread use of tubers by many Traditional Societies.
+His recommendation against grains and all starchy root vegetables (tubers) goes against discoveries of grains in the ashes and pottery of some of the most primitive humans and widespread use of tubers by many Traditional Societies.
 For example, ancient hunter-gatherers ate oats as confirmed by archaeological evidence.

 Finally, his claim that primitive man did not consume salt is just plain baffling.
 Just because a salt shaker wasn’t on the dinner table doesn’t mean that salt was not consumed via other methods!